Sushmit1/Flight-Buddy/README.md

-### <b>Flight Buddy - Automated Flight Data Analysis and Personalized Travel Recommendations</b>

-Flight Buddy is an advanced Robotic Process Automation (RPA) tool designed to revolutionize flight booking and travel planning.
-Combining the power of UiPath, Python, and AI-driven insights, Flight Buddy simplifies the process of finding flights, analyzing travel data, and providing users with personalized travel recommendations.

-#### Features :
-* Automated flight search and data scraping from MakeMyTrip.
-* Python-powered data analysis to identify the most economical and shortest flights.
-* Real-time visualization of key insights using Matplotlib.
-* Seamless integration with ChatGPT API for personalized travel details.
-* Comprehensive reports emailed directly to the user, including:
-  * Cheapest and fastest flights.
-  * Average fare per airline.
-  * Airport amenities like lounge access and restaurant options.

-#### Project Workflow:

-1. Collect User Details:
-  * Gather user information, including travel dates, destinations, and preferences via UiPath workflow.

-2. Input Data into MakeMyTrip:
-  * Automate user detail entry on the MakeMyTrip website using UiPath Browser activities.

 # Flight Buddy - Automated Flight Data Analysis and Personalized Travel Recommendations

 **Flight Buddy** is an advanced Robotic Process Automation (RPA) tool designed to revolutionize flight booking and travel planning.
 Combining the power of **UiPath**, **Python**, and **AI-driven insights**, Flight Buddy simplifies the process of finding flights, analyzing travel data, and providing users with personalized travel recommendations.